devcontainers/spec/contributing.md

 - PRs to the [schema](https://github.com/microsoft/vscode/blob/main/extensions/configuration-editing/schemas/devContainer.schema.src.json), i.e code or shell scripts demonstrating approaches for implementation.

+Once there is discussion on your proposal, please also open and link a PR to update the [devcontainer.json reference doc](https://github.com/microsoft/vscode-docs/blob/main/docs/remote/devcontainerjson-reference.md).
+When your proposal is merged, the docs will be kept up-to-date with the latest spec.

 ## Review process

 The labeling and review process is similar to the [VS Code repo](https://github.com/microsoft/vscode/labels).